 The European Committee for Standardization (CEN) is a public standards organization founded in 1961.
-It aims at fostering the EU economy in global trading, the European citizens' welfare and the environment by providing an efficient infrastructure to interested parties for the development, maintenance and distribution of coherent sets of standards and specifications.
+Its aim is to promote the EU economy in global trading, the European citizens' welfare and the environment by providing an efficient infrastructure to interested parties for the development, maintenance and distribution of coherent sets of standards and specifications.